OnzeChain/Researches/Researches/Polkadot research.md

 ## What is Polkadot?

 Polkadot is a protocol that connects blockchains — allowing value and data to be sent across previously incompatible networks (Bitcoin and Ethereum, for example).
 It’s also designed to be fast and scalable.
 It’s designed to facilitate an Internet where independent blockchains (parachains) can exchange information and transactions in a trustless way via the Polkadot relay chain.
+DOT is the native token in the Polkadot ecosystem and it is used for staking, trading, rewards and other purposes.

 ## What are specific features of Polygon infrastructure?

-Polkadot could handle around 1500 tps per parachain, however, it is limited to around 100 prachains.
+The main chain in Polkadot is called the relay chain and other blockchains(parachains) in the system use it to transmit and validate data.
+Polkadot could handle around 1500 tps per parachain, however, it is limited to around 100 parachains.
 Block finality is 60 seconds for between parachains and up to 60 minutes in bridges.
 It is built using Rust and the Substrate framework.

 ## What are the costs of using Polkadot?
 Fees on the Polkadot Relay Chain are calculated based on three parameters: